 “We were shocked.
 I hadn’t had any (cancer) symptoms,” recalled Carole.
 “The doctor made us aware what a very critical situation I was in.
 That my life was going to change, and there potentially wouldn’t be a lot of life left.”

 By January 2017, Carole was cancer-free.
-However, her health deteriorated due to her severely damaged kidney.
-By November of that year, Carole felt she was “slowly dying.”
+However, her health deteriorated due to her severely damaged liver.
+By November of that year, she felt she was “slowly dying.”
 “I was not me anymore,” she said.
-Further, she learned she had juvenile polyposis syndrome (JPS), a genetic disorder causing growths on the lining of her gastrointestinal (GI) tract.

-Due to her critical situation, Carole was encouraged by Dr. Quintini to seek a living liver donor.
-The number of people awaiting livers from deceased donors is quite large.
+A new transplant protocol to treat liver metastases from colorectal cancer served as another treatment option for Carole.
+This allowed her to be a candidate for a liver transplant.
 Statistics from the United Network for Organ Sharing show approximately 3,000 people die annually or become too sick while waiting, to receive a liver transplant.